 The severe economic crisis was quickly exploited by the right, as a direct consequence of corruption.
 But when the right spoke of putting an end to what that was wrong with the country, they meant fighting leftist leaders and their supporters, who were supposedly anti-family, anti-religious values, etc.

 This kind of anti-establishment discourse was going in the same direction as it did in Turkey, Hungary and the United States.
 The impeachment proceedings against Dilma Rousseff were opened, and it is there that Jair Bolsonaro emerged– despite having spent almost three decades as an irrelevant congressman who was disliked by the political class.
-Rousseff was removed from office in August 2016 and shortly after, Lula was arrested as a consequence of the Lava Jato investigations – albeit with highly questionable evidence.
+Rousseff was removed from office in August 2016 and, shortly after, Lula was arrested as a consequence of the Lava Jato investigations – albeit with highly questionable evidence.

-These two events constituted two very hard blows to the left, which was unable to cohesively organize to support a democratic candidate in the 2018 presidential elections.
+These two events constituted very hard blows to the left, which was unable to cohesively mobilize to support a democratic candidate in the 2018 presidential elections.
 The Workers’ Party tried to have Lula run from prison.
 But associating the fight against the far right with Lula was a mistake, because no one wants to vote for a candidate who is in jail, and the party waited too long to nominate Fernando Haddad.
-In the end, Bolsonaro was elected with more than 57 million valid votes against 47 million for Haddad and 31 million blank, void and abstentions.
+In the end, Bolsonaro was elected with more than 57 million votes against 47 million for Haddad and 31 million blank, void and abstentions.

-Another change that Bolsonaro's win brought about was the return of the military to the Executive office.
+Another change that Bolsonaro's victory brought about was the return of the military to the Executive office.
 Of the 22 ministers, nine are members of the military.
 The federal government has more than 2,100, both active and retired.
 At the same time, Bolsonaro handed over the Ministry of Economy to the ultra-liberal Paulo Guedes, who worked with the Chicago boys of the Augusto Pinochet government in the 1970s, and whose ideology is that the state must be reduced to end corruption and the "privileges" of public employees.
 The ideological shift is very deep and began before Bolsonaro's triumph.

 The Covid-19 pandemic emerged at a time when political polarization was already extremely high.
 After two years of recession (2015 and 2016), there were three years of stagnation, and this gave reason to believe that something could happen.
-It should be noted that in 2019, in his first year of government, Bolsonaro only managed to approve the pension reform, which was less radical than he had proposed.
-To accomplish it, he used the "end of privileges" speech.
+It should be noted that in 2019, in his first year of government, Bolsonaro only managed to approve a pension reform, which was less radical than he had proposed.
+To accomplish it, he used the "end of privileges" discourse.

 The per capita income of those in the poorest 20% fell by 11.5% between 2015 and 2019 while the richest 20% saw a 6% increase in real terms.
 It is a dangerous situation.
 Of the 12 million unemployed, only 500,000 qualified for unemployment benefits, which shows that the social welfare system is no longer capable of serving that population.
 The criteria to access welfare are becoming increasingly restrictive.
 The same applies to poverty.